 Why is your favorite food very tasteless when you have a cold?

-While the tongue has thousands of taste buds to measure the four primary tastes — salty, sour, sweet, and bitter — the olfactory receptor cells at the top of the nasal cavity measure the odors that provide you with the sumptuous (or not so sumptuous) flavors associated with certain foods.
-The sense of smell is actually responsible for about 75 percent of what is typically thought of as the sense of taste.
-So if your nasal passage is blocked by mucus that keeps you sniffling and sneezing, your olfactory receptor cells aren't being visited by those odors.
+While the tongue has thousands of taste buds to measure the four primary tastes — salty, sour, sweet, and bitter — the olfactory receptor cells at the top of the nasal cavity measure the odors that provide you with the sumptuous (or not-so-sumptuous) flavors associated with certain foods.
+The sense of smell is actually responsible for much of what is typically thought of as the sense of taste.
+So, if your nasal passage is blocked by mucus that keeps you sniffling and sneezing, your olfactory receptor cells aren't being visited by those odors.
 This leaves everything tasting pretty much the same.

-If your symptoms become severe or last more than a week, it’s recommended that you speak to your primary care provider.
-Columbia students can call x4-2284 or log on to Open Communicator to make an appointment.
+If your symptoms become severe or last more than a week, it’s recommended that you speak to your health care provider.
 Fortunately, colds normally go away within a few days, regardless of treatment.